nickredding/cordova-plugin-apple-watch-link/README.md

 //		Invoked with the userInfo associated with the notification
 //		userInfo.TIMESTAMP is the timestamp ID of the notification
 //		Use handler = null to cancel a previously bound handler
-//		Otherwise handler will overwrite any previously bound handler
+//		Otherwise, handler will overwrite any previously bound handler
 ```
 #### Define notification handler action (watchOS)
 A notification delegate action can be defined to be invoked to process notifications that arise when the app is in foreground and would normally not be shown.